 Anneliese van Wien was a Jewish victim of the Nazi euthanasia programme.
 Georg Bautler was persecuted as a homosexual and sent to several concentration camps.
 Marine soldier Franz Fellner evaded military service.
 The Wehrmacht court sentenced him to death for desertion.
 They all succumbed to the murderous persecution by the Nazi regime.

-On Tuesday, 21 October 2025, a central memorial event will take place at Goethe-Institut.
-Afterwards, the Memorial Signs for Georg Bautler and Franz Fellner will be installed.
-The following day, Wednesday, 22 October 2025, twelve more Memorial Signs will be installed in cooperation with the ErinnerungsWerkstatt München e.
+On Tuesday, 21 October 2025, a central memorial event took place at Goethe-Institut.
+Afterwards, the Memorial Signs for Georg Bautler and Franz Fellner were installed.
+The following day, Wednesday, 22 October 2025, twelve more Memorial Signs were installed in cooperation with the ErinnerungsWerkstatt München e.
 V.